Pretend Heaven

 She has another request, too, as plaintive as it is impossible: “Leave me elbow-deep in / your whole grab-bag / of disaster.
 But bring / her back.”

-Nick Ripatrazone is a contributing editor at The Millions.
+Nick Ripatrazone is the culture editor for Image Journal.
 He has written for Rolling Stone, The Atlantic, Esquire, and The Sewanee Review.
+His latest book is The Habit of Poetry (Fortress Press, 2023).